 Uniquely Ethical Pork

 Our pigs are entirely free-range and meet their ends at a tiny, third generation, on-farm abattoir just 23 miles away where they are treated with care and respect.
-They have wonderful lives snuffling and rooting to their hearts’ content; their food is supplemented with locally grown barley and our own wildflower meadow haylage, plus local carrots and swedes, and lots of windfall apples kindly donated by the local community.
+They have wonderful lives snuffling and rooting to their hearts’ content; their food is supplemented with our own wildflower meadow haylage, plus local carrots and swedes, and lots of windfall apples kindly donated by the local community.
 They get loads of fuss and attention from us which they love, and all come to call.
 We know there are plenty of other farmers producing rare breed pork to similarly high welfare standards, but here at Berllan we believe that the ethics of meat production goes beyond just animal welfare, and that our pork is uniquely ethical.

 So what makes Black Orchard pork so different?